-Community engagement is an integral part of DC’s Ending the HIV Epidemic plan — because we learn as much from community as we do from epidemiological data.
+Community engagement is an integral part of DC’s plan to end the HIV Epidemic plan — because we learn as much from community as we do from epidemiological data.
 The only way public health prevention and treatment tools can be effective is if we ensure that those tools are relevant and accessible to the people we want to reach.
 For that, we needed to know what people’s priorities are.
 So we asked.

 We started by seeking insight into people’s daily experiences.